hoytech/quadrable/README.md

 Values are authenticated by exporting and importing proofs:

 * *Compact proofs*: In the classic description of a merkle tree, a value is proved to exist in the tree by providing a list of [witness](#proofs-and-witnesses) values as a proof.
 The value to be proved is hashed and then combined with the witnesses in order to reconstruct the hashes of the intermediate nodes along the path from the leaf to the root.
 If at the end of the list of witnesses you end up with the root hash, the value is considered authenticated.
 However, if you wish to authenticate multiple values in the tree at the same time then these linear proofs will contain duplicated hashes which wastes space.
 Additionally, some hashes that would need to be included with a proof for a single value can instead be calculated by the verifier.
 Quadrable's [proof encoding](#proof-encodings) never includes redundant sibling hashes, or ones that could be calculated during verification.
-It does this with a low overhead (approximately 0-6 bytes per proved item).
+It does this with a low overhead (approximately 0-6 bytes per proved item, not including sibling hashes).
 * *Partial-trees*: Since the process of verifying a merkle proof reconstructs some intermediate nodes of the tree, Quadrable constructs a "partial-tree" when authenticating a set of values.
 This partial-tree can be queried in the same way as if you had the full tree locally, although it will throw errors if you try to access non-authenticated values.
 You can also make modifications on a partial-tree, so long as you don't modify a non-authenticated value.
 The new root of the partial-tree will be the same as the root would be if you made the same modifications to the full tree.
 After importing a proof, additional proofs that were exported from the same tree can be merged, expanding a partial-tree over time as new proofs are received.
 New proofs can also be generated *from* a partial-tree, as long as the values to prove are present (or were proved to *not* be present).

 Quadrable is a [Log Periodic](https://logperiodic.com) project.